 Scattered throughout the town of Kusatsu, you’ll find smaller hand and foot baths where you can just stop, take off your shoes and warm up your frozen exteriors.
 This ryokan also had it’s own foot bath adjacent to the coffee area.

 The room was a small, single room, standard with most ryokans with a private shower and toilet area.
 I always used the onsen but it’s nice to have the choice!

-Each evening the hotel staff will come in and make your beds while you’re out at dinner and pack the beds away in the morning when you’re out having breakfast.
+Each evening the hotel staff will come in and make the beds while you’re out at dinner and pack the beds away in the morning when you’re out having breakfast.